Alisher Usmanov: Corruption and bribery allegations

-Money laundering allegations

-In June 2024, Usmanov sued UBS for submitting "unsubstantiated reports" about his transactions, which triggered a money laundering investigation by German authorities.
-Usmanov said that the bank had violated its confidentiality agreements by sharing more than a dozen misleading reports dating from 2018 to 2022 with German police.
-In November 2024, he paid €4 million in fines and charitable donations to settle the money laundering investigation but made no admission of guilt.
-Usmanov’s lawyers said that after more than two-and-a-half years, the investigation had failed to prove the accusations against him.

-Sanctions due to alleged ties with Putin
+Sanctions

-In February 2022, in reaction to the Russian invasion of Ukraine, the European Union blacklisted Usmanov, imposing an EU-wide travel ban on him and freezing all his assets.
-In March 2022, the United States imposed similar sanctions on him, with some exceptions for his companies.
+In February 2022, in reaction to the Russian invasion of Ukraine, the European Union designated Usmanov, imposing an EU-wide travel ban on him and freezing all his assets.
+In March 2022, the United States imposed similar sanctions on him, with some exceptions for companies in which Usmanov directly or indirectly holds or held stakes.
 Also in March 2022, he was sanctioned by the British government.

-In March 2024, Swedish economist and former government adviser Anders Åslund removed his post on X where he called the billionaire one of "Putin’s favourite oligarchs" at the request of Usmanov’s lawyers.
-This post was used by the Council as justification for the sanctions.
-Usmanov denied these allegations and filed an appeal in the European Court of Justice in an attempt to lift the sanctions.
+In March 2024, Swedish economist and former government adviser Anders Åslund removed his post on X where he called the billionaire one of "Putin's favourite oligarchs", at the request of Usmanov's lawyers.
+This post was used by the Council in its justification for sanctions.
+Usmanov denied these allegations and filed an appeal in the General Court of the EU in an attempt to lift the sanctions.
 On 7 February 2024, the appeal was dismissed.
-However, the EU Council dropped the term "oligarch" from Usmanov’s sanctions reasoning.
+However, the EU Council dropped the term "oligarch" from Usmanov's sanctions reasoning.
 It now reads "a leading businessperson".

 According to the Index, Usmanov's net worth fell by nearly 25% from February 22 to March 15, 2022, due to sanctions following the Russian invasion of Ukraine.

-Usmanov was named in the Official Journal of the European Union, the publication of record of the EU, as a "pro-Kremlin oligarch with particularly close ties to Russian President Vladimir Putin [who is] one of Vladimir Putin's favorite oligarchs."
-It added: "[Usmanov] has been referred to as one of Vladimir Putin’s favourite leading businesspersons.
-He is considered to be one of Russia’s businesspersons-officials, who were entrusted with servicing financial flows but whose positions depend on the will of the President."
+Usmanov was named in the Official Journal of the European Union, the publication of record of the EU, as a “leading businessperson having interests in iron ore and steel, media, telecommunications and internet companies” It added: "[Usmanov] has been referred to as one of Vladimir Putin's favourite leading businesspersons.
+He is considered to be one of Russia's businesspersons-officials, who were entrusted with servicing financial flows but whose positions depend on the will of the President."
 Usmanov claimed that the reasons employed to justify the sanctions were a set of false and defamatory allegations.
 He filed a lawsuit against the Council in the EU court in order to prove the invalidity of the accusations of the Council and lift the sanctions.
 Usmanov claims his fame and fortune rather than links to President Vladimir Putin made him a target for sanctions.
 His lawyers told an EU court hearing he was unfairly targeted as "prey" by officials because he was a "visible symbol" known to the public.
+In August 2025, German lawyer Joachim Steinhöfel, who represents the interests of Alisher Usmanov, filed a lawsuit against the EU Council, accusing it of defamation due to the introduction of European sanctions based on unfounded allegations by journalists On 3 September 2025, EU General Court dismissed Usmanov's de-listing application, however noting that Usmanov's stake in USM is “non-controlling”.